SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/redis.md

 ## Log Types

-This Sumo Logic App for Redis supports logs for Redis in Cluster or Standalone mode.
+This app supports logs for Redis in Cluster mode or Standalone mode.
 The Redis logs are generated in files as configured in the cluster node configuration files in `/etc/redis/redis.conf`.
 For more details on Redis logs, [click here](https://redislabs.com/ebook/part-2-core-concepts/chapter-5-using-redis-for-application-support/5-1-logging-to-redis/).

 ## Creating Fields in Sumo Logic for Redis

-Following are the [Fields](https://help.sumologic.com/docs/manage/fields/), which will be created as part of the Redis App install if not already present.
+The following are [Fields](https://help.sumologic.com/docs/manage/fields/) that will be created as part of the Redis App install if not already present.

-**db.cluster.name** - User configured.
+* **`db.cluster.name`** - User configured.
 Enter a name to identify this Redis cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
-**db.system** - Has fixed value of redis **deployment.environment** - User configured.
+* **`db.system`** - Has fixed value of redis.
+* **`deployment.environment`** - User configured.
 This is the deployment environment where the Redis cluster resides.
 For example: dev, prod or qa.
-**sumo.datasource** - has fixed value of redis
+* **`sumo.datasource`** - has fixed value of redis.

 ## Prerequisite